 What is Smart Casual Attire for Men?

 Given the smart casual dress code’s somewhat ambiguous nature, it’s no surprise that most sources remain elusive when defining it.
-Along similar lines, if you approached the nearest gentleman and asked him “what is smart casual for men?”, he might reply with something as vague as “well, that’s up to you, mate!”
+Along similar lines, if you approached the nearest gentleman and asked him “what is a classy casual outfit for guys?”, he might reply with something as vague as “well, that’s up to you, mate!”
 Nevertheless, most experts agree that the men’s smart casual dress code, by definition, equates to generally handsome attire that retains an informal edge.
 Think blazers with khakis and quality moccasins and you’re heading in the right direction.

 To that end, the men’s smart casual dress code relays a clear sense of style, but not to the point of being overly formal.
 It’s equal parts breezy and fashionable, and never forced.
 The colours should match and the apparel should be tailored when applicable, but it shouldn’t look like you spent two hours in front of a mirror before putting the ensemble together.
 Remember, it’s smart, but casual.
 One quick rule: when in doubt, stick closer to the smart.